PAWPALS/Paw-Pals/README.md

 `address_id:` Must provide the address id to retrieve an individual address.

 #### Response:
-If successfull, you should receive status code 202 and ...
+If successful, you should receive status code 202 and ...

 ```json
 {